Byron Moore: AFC Telford United

 On 11 February 2022, Moore joined National League North side AFC Telford United on a deal until the end of the 2021–22 season.
 Manager Paul Carden explained that Moore was looking for a club close to his home in Crewe.
 He scored one goal in 15 appearances for the "Bucks" in the second half of the season.
 Speaking in January 2023, manager Kevin Wilkin said that he was impressed by the "grit and determination" in his attitude.
 Moore featured 36 times in the league during the 2022–23 campaign as Telford were relegated in last place.
 He made 34 appearances in the 2023–24 campaign, scoring four goals.

 Wilkin complained that Moore was taking too long to return to fitness following a calf injury sustained in December 2024.
 He played 32 games in the 2024–25 campaign, including the play-off final victory over Kettering Town that secured promotion.
 He was released at the end of the season.

 Nantwich Town

 On 6 June 2025, Moore joined Northern Premier League Division One West side Nantwich Town.
+He signed a new contract in January 2026, having scored later winners against Avro in the FA Cup and Shifnal Town in the league.